dinasv/CSBFinder/README.md

 ....
 ```

-> If you are running without segmentation to directons, you should add a strand to each homology group ID
+> If you are running in "cross-strand" mode, you should add a strand (+/-) to each homology group ID
 e.g. COG3736+,COG3504+,COG2948-,COG0630+

 ### <a name='in_taxa'>Input file containing Taxonomy information </a>